tact-lang/jetton/docs/feature-rich.md

 - Mintless jetton, used for mass token distribution
 - Governance jetton, used for USDT (this implementation actually breaks TEP-74 by removing burn)

-To this day, Mintless jetton is the only widely known implementation that utilises `custom_payload` field in the original `transfer#0f8a7ea5` TL-B. So-called [`feature-rich`](../src/contracts/feature-rich/) version in this repo is TEP-74 compatible jetton implementation in Tact that uses `custom_payload` to bring new features to the standard
+To this day, Mintless jetton is the only widely known implementation that uses `custom_payload` field in the original `transfer#0f8a7ea5` TL-B. So-called [`feature-rich`](../src/contracts/feature-rich/) version in this repo is TEP-74 compatible jetton implementation in Tact that uses `custom_payload` to bring new features to the standard

 ### Jetton send modes